davialabs/davia/README.md

 When prompted, enter the absolute path of your project:

 ```
-Enter absolute path of the project to document: [path of the codebase you want to document]
+Enter absolute path of the project to document: [path of the local codebase you want to document]
 ```

 Davia will automatically open a window with the documentation that will start building itself as it analyzes and generates documentation.